Matching and Clustering Core for Bimlib 2.0

 We have been also requested to develop API for training and usage of the model on top of the core.

-The ML core developed by APRO allowed creating the BimLib 2.0 product, which can update data on the cost and availability of products within a few minutes.
+The ML core developed by APRO allowed to create the BimLib 2.0 product, which can update data on the cost and availability of products within a few minutes.

 Before, this operation was done by a team of several people within some weeks.